 A study of Moriyama’s work, especially the early Provoke work and then the Record series, shows a mix of all kinds of images in his street work, including gritty cityscapes and almost abstract images.

-And arguably his most famous street image is … of a dog.
+And arguably his most famous image is taken on the streets … of a dog.
 It was photographed in Misawa, where there was US Air Force base, in the northeast of Japan.

 Daido Moriyama.
 1971.
 Stray Dog.